 Ryu's second major championship (2017 ANA Inspiration) also came after a playoff.
 Her playoff opponent Lexi Thompson appeared to be cruising to a comfortable win in the event, until she was hit with a four-shot penalty on the 12th green on the final day.
 The penalty was for an unintentional and inconsequential rule "infringement" that occured on the previous day.
 The "infringement" was not picked-up by anyone at the event, but was spotted by a hyperactive armchair TV viewer.

 Played as the Meijer LPGA Classic for Simply Give (June 14-17).
-Second-placed Caroline Masson (Ger) finished 2 shots behind Ryu (S Kor).
+Second-placed Caroline Masson (Ger) finished 2 shots behind So Yeon Ryu (S Kor).
 [Blythefield CC, Belmont, nr Grand Rapids, Michigan].

 The ANA Inspiration (46th) (Mar 30-Apr 2).
 Ryu (S Kor) beat Lexi Thompson (USA) with a birdie at the first playoff hole (par-5 18th).
 [Dinah Shore Tournament course, Mission Hills CC, Rancho Mirage, CA].

 NOTE: Thompson was denied a second major title by the intervention of an armchair TV viewer, who spotted a "rule infringement" from Saturday's play.
 This led to LPGA rules officials giving Thompson a 4-shot penalty, which was advised to her on the 12th green during Sunday's play!
 Thompson's "crime" was misplacing her ball by a quarter of an inch (6mm) on a one-foot putt.
 The misplacement was unintentional, did not put the ball any nearer the hole or on a better lie, and was completely inconsequential to the score.
 A day when the spirit of golf was again trampled on by the combination of a hyperactive TV viewer and microscopic rule interpretations, which turned the event against its rightful winner.

-Played as the Mission Hills World Ladies Championship (March 12-15; CLPGA/LET Trs event).
+Played as the Mission Hills World Ladies Championship (March 12-15; CLPGA/LET Tours event).
 Second-placed Inbee Park (S Kor) finished 1 shot behind So Yeon Ryu (S Kor), who recorded her first LET win.
 The team strokeplay competition was won by South Korea (Inbee Park & So Yeon Ryu); second was Norway (Suzann Pettersen & Marianne Skarpnord).
 [Blackstone course, Mission Hills Haikou, Hainan Island, China].